 The first call date is the earliest date on which the indenture agreement for a callable bond issuance allows the issuer to redeem all or part of the bond.
 The price at which the redemption can be made is specified in the indenture agreement.

-An issuer employs the first call date concept to give itself the option to terminate a bond liability and replace it with lower-cost bonds if the market interest rate declines.
+An issuer employs the first call date concept to give itself the option to terminate a bond liability before the maturity date and replace it with lower-cost bonds if the market interest rate declines.
 The first call date concept is used to give bondholders some protection, so that bonds cannot be redeemed too soon, thereby allowing the bondholders to initially earn a reasonable interest rate on the bonds.
 The first call date is typically set for five to ten years after the bond issuance date.